jackfranklin/the-refactoring-tales/chapters/2-carousel.md

 ## Summary

-With that change we've made __five__ really quick and simple changes that have already improved our code hugely, with very lttie time spent making them.
+With that change we've made __five__ really quick and simple changes that have already improved our code hugely, with very little time spent making them.
 As you get used to spotting these problems and fixing them, you'll find it becomes almost second nature to make them all the time, without thinking.

 ```javascript
 $(function() {